 7.12 Spectators

 Each Team is allowed to register up to five (5) guests to attend National Championship.
 Only pre-registered guests would be allowed to enter the venue of the Competition.
-A guest of the competing team (or a person in any manner affiliated with a team/student of the same law school) could only be allowed to attend the rounds of invitee.
+A guest of the competing team (or a person in any manner affiliated with a team/student of the same law school) could only be allowed to attend the rounds of invitee, until that team is eliminated from the competition.

 The presence of Team Advisors is permitted in the courtroom during an Oral Round in which the Team is competing.